Mud Creek Glacier

 The Mud Creek Glacier is the southernmost glacier on Mount Shasta in the U.S. state of California.
 It lies to the east of Sargents Ridge on Shastarama point near 10915 ft above sea level.
 The glacier is smaller than the northern ones on Mount Shasta such as Whitney, Hotlum, Bolam, and Wintun Glaciers.
 There are approximately 80 glaciers in California and unlike the glaciers in Alaska, Colorado and Montana.
-California’s existing current glaciers are not remnants of the Pleistocene, but instead relatively young approximately 1,000 years in age.
+California’s existing glaciers are not remnants of the Pleistocene, but instead relatively young approximately 1,000 years in age.
 The Mud Creek Glacier is one of at least 7 recognized glaciers on Mt.
 Shasta by the United States Geological Survey (USGS) the rest being: Whitney, Hotlum, Bolam, Wintun, Konwakiton, and Watkins.

 History

 In 1871, Clarence King first described the glaciers of Mt.
 Shasta in a scientific journal he wrote about the Pacific Northwest after summiting Mt.
 Shasta.
 In 1936 the USGS was mapping Mt.
 Shasta disregarding the Mud Creek Glacier along with other smaller glaciers because they were mainly focused on the more prominent glaciers at that time such as the Whitney, Hotlum and Watkins glaciers.
 There was not a lot of attention given to the smaller glaciers such as Mud Creek Glacier, until 1987.
 When the USGS was making topographic quads of the Pacific Northwest that it was added to a map of Mt.
 Shasta and formally recognized as one of Mt.
 Shasta prominent seven glaciers.